 In a few years Malmö went from having a couple of specialized vegan places to an impressive scene of great vegan food within walking distance from anywhere in the city.
 Here you can find everything from acai bowls and healthy raw vegan food, to traditional veganized Swedish cuisine, and scrumptious vegan grub.

-We all know the importance of staying healthy especially while traveling in places where it can be difficult to control your diet and where you are constantly subjected to all types of foreign bacteria, different sleeping patterns, drastic changes in temperature, etc. To ensure our immune systems are always top notch we load up on spices.
+We all know the importance of staying healthy especially while traveling.
+This especially true in places where it can be difficult to control your diet and where you are constantly subjected to all types of foreign bacteria, different sleeping patterns, drastic changes in temperature, etc. To ensure we are boosting our immune systems on a daily basis we load up on superfood spices.